Murder of Jean Bradley: Murder

 Bradley was a 47-year-old businesswoman who lived in Crowthorne, Berkshire with her boyfriend, teacher Nicholas Osbourne.
-She specialised in helping businesses move to new premises and her office was located in New Bond Street in London, 30 miles from her home.
-When she first got the job she decided that the best way to commute to work would be to drive half-way in to Acton Town tube station and then get the London Underground for the rest of the journey.
+She specialised in helping businesses move to new premises and her office was located on New Bond Street in London, 30 miles from her home.
+When she first got the job she decided that the best way to commute to work would be to drive half-way in to Acton Town tube station and then get to the London Underground for the rest of the journey.
 She and her housemate had specifically decided that the best place to park for Acton Town station was in Carbery Avenue nearby, since it seemed to be a safe street in a respectable area.

 On the day she was murdered, Thursday 25 March 1993, Bradley parked her BMW car as usual in the morning in Carbery Avenue.
 After finishing work she travelled home that evening from Green Park to Acton Town station on the Piccadilly Line, arriving at Acton Town at 7:20pm.
 On route to her parked car in Carbery Avenue she stopped off to buy some cans of drink, and another commuter reported walking past her in Gunnersbury Gardens on her way to her vehicle.
 No one else was in the street at this time.
-As she was about to ger into her car a man suddenly and randomly attacked Bradley, causing her to scream and attract attention from residents and passers-by.
+As she was about to get into her car a man suddenly and randomly attacked Bradley, causing her to scream and attract attention from residents and passers-by.
 A carpenter driving past saw the pair struggle and he stopped to confront the attacker, who started to run off.
 The carpenter chased him down the street, witnessed by others, and came face-to-face with the attacker, who threatened him with a knife wrapped in a black bag, saying "You will get it as well" or "I'll have you".
 The attacker was tall and gaunt with drawn-in cheeks and prominent cheekbones.
 He had two days of stubble, and most notably was wearing a black sou'wester hat, which was particularly unusual as it was a dry night.
 Furthermore, it appeared to be made from a black bin liner.
 He was in his late thirties or early forties and was of slim build.
-After the witness confronted the man, the two men ran off into Gunnersbury Lane just off the North Circular Road, and continued their chase.
+After the witness confronted the man, the two men ran off into Gunnersbury Lane just off the North Circular Road.

 Passers-by quickly came to Bradley's aid, but attempts by paramedics to revive her failed.
 She had been stabbed eight times in total and the eight-inch long weapon was believed to be either a butcher's knife or a carving knife.
 She had cuts to her hands where she had tried to fight with her attacker and grab the knife.